imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

 - **Tailored Retention Strategies**

--Develop targeted retention programs based on the identified factors influencing attrition, such as work-life balance, job satisfaction, and overtime.
+- Develop targeted retention programs based on the identified factors influencing attrition, such as work-life balance, job satisfaction, and overtime.
 Customize initiatives for different departments to address specific concerns.

 - **Employee Engagement Initiatives**

-  -Implement initiatives to boost overall jobsatisfaction, considering the positive correlation between satisfaction and retention.
+  - Implement initiatives to boost overall jobsatisfaction, considering the positive correlation between satisfaction and retention.
 Regular feedback mechanisms, recognition programs, and professional development opportunities can contribute to a more engaged workforce.

 - **Flexible Work Arrangements**